fboes/aerofly-patterns/docs/holding.md

   --max-altitude=..
 Maximum altitude of aircraft, in 100ft MSL.
 '0' means that the minimum altitude will be used.
                             Default value: 0
                             Example value: 200
+  --min-hold-altitude=..
+Minimum altitude of holding pattern, in 100ft MSL.
+'0' means the rgular altitude will be used.
+                            Default value: 0
+                            Example value: 200
+  --max-hold-altitude=..
+Maximum altitude of holding pattern, in 100ft MSL.
+'0' means the rgular altitude will be used
+                            Default value: 0
+                            Example value: 200
   --min-dme-dist=..
 Minimum DME distance in Nautical Miles.
                             Default value: 5
   --max-dme-dist=..
 Maximum DME distance in Nautical Miles.